Yr. A. Proper 21 ( Phil. 2, 1-13. Matt. 21, 23-32)

 If, as some scholars believe, this parable formed the nucleus for the story of the prodigal son, we see there how the father rewards both sons–extending great honour to one who has squandered the fortune, and going out of his way to reassure one who seemed to be obeying his father, but whines about another’s blessing.
 The root word of parable contains the word for “throw”.
 Like all parables, this story throws a question at us, as it asks how we react to the yes people and no people we meet every day.
 Do we respond only to the smooth-talkers, and turn from the crotchety or surly types?
 Do we surround ourselves with only those who make pleasant small talk, or do we rise to the challenge of the awkward squad?
 Have we ever taken the time to discover the hidden riches of a quiet person?
 Next time we attend a party or a social event, perhaps we should apply to those we meet the test of Matthew 21.

-So, this morning gives us an opportunity to consider: When have I said a “no” to God or another person that actually became a “yes”?
+So, this morning gives us an opportunity to consider some questions: When have I said a “no” to God or another person that actually became a “yes”?
 When have I said a “yes” to God or another person that has eventually turned into “no”?
 Who do I obey?
 How far am I committed to the humility that was central to the mind of Christ Jesus?

 The motto of the secondary school I attended was ‘Serve and Obey’.
-Not a very popular sentiment during the ‘Swinging Sixties’ when I was there, or even today.
+Not a very popular sentiment during the ‘Swinging Sixties’ when I was there, and even less popular nowadays.
 But one which I think, summarises very well the parable and the passage from Philippians we have heard today.